BlackTARKUS/chinese-the-right-way/README.md

 # Chinese the Right Way
+This project is currently on an indefinite hiatus.
+New features will not be added until the project is resumed.

 ## Introdcution
 This website is an implementation of Dr. Qiang Zhao's "Chiense the Right Way" learning